MaxJansen/CNN-iPSC/README.md

 One paragraph of project description

-## On GitHub_data:
+## Note on data:
-Not all inputs and outputs of the scripts will be listed [here](./GitHub_data).
+Not all inputs and outputs of the scripts will be listed [in GitHub_data](./GitHub_data).
 Trained models and training data are especially large files.